Contact and Support

 Tinman 3D minimizes the use of #include

-directives in header files, in order to reduce compilation time and to avoid cyclic include dependencies.
+directives in header files, in order to reduce compilation time and to avoid cyclic include dependencies, by using forward declarations where possible.

 is a forward declaration only and thus incomplete.